ElucidSolutions/fpt/modules/search/Readme.md

 /*
   search_linkBlock accepts three arguments:

-  * blockElement, a JQuery HTML Element
+  * context, a Block Expansion Context
   * and done, a function that does not accept any arguments.

-  blockElement must contain a single text node that represents a Search Id.
+  context.element must contain a single text node that represents a Search ID.

-  search_linkBlock replaces blockElement with a search form linked to the referenced search index and calls done.
+  search_linkBlock replaces context.element with
+  a search form linked to the referenced search index and calls done.
 Whenever a user enters a query into the form, the Search module will redirect them to the search results page.
 */
-function search_linkBlock (blockElement, done) {
+function search_linkBlock (context, done) {
-  var searchId = new URI (blockElement.text ());
+  var searchId = new URI (context.element.text ());
   var element = search_createLinkElement (searchId);
-  blockElement.replaceWith (element);
+  context.element.replaceWith (element);
   done (element);
 }

 /*
   search_resultsBlock accepts four arguments:

-  * blockElement, a JQuery HTML Element
+  * context, a Block Expansion Context
   * success, a function that acepts a JQuery
     HTML Element
   * failure, a function that does not accept